Fight of the Century: Fight

 On the evening of the match, Madison Square Garden had a circus-like atmosphere, with scores of policemen to control the crowd of outrageously dressed fans, kids, and countless celebrities, from Norman Mailer to Woody Allen.
 Unable to procure a ringside seat, Frank Sinatra took photographs for Life magazine instead.
 Nelson Mandela, who was in prison in South Africa during the event, spoke about how excited everybody was about this fight.
 Artist LeRoy Neiman painted Ali and Frazier as they fought.
 Burt Lancaster served as a color commentator for the closed-circuit broadcast.
 Though Lancaster had never performed as a sports commentator before, he was hired by the fight's promoter, Jerry Perenchio, who was also a friend.
+Perenchio enlisted sports owner Jack Kent Cooke as financial backer of the fight with a bank guarantee of $4,000,000 which provided the bulk of the fighters' $5,000,000 fee.
 The other commentators were famed boxing play-by-play announcer Don Dunphy and former light-heavyweight boxing champion and heavyweight competitor Archie Moore.
 The fight was sold, and broadcast by closed circuit, to 50 countries in 12 languages via ringside reporters to an audience estimated at 300 million, a record viewership for a television event at that time.
 Riots broke out at several venues as unresolvable technical issues interrupted the broadcast in several cities in the third round.
 And, although no live radio coverage of the fight itself was allowed under the terms of the promotion, the Mutual Radio Network did broadcast the fight the night of March 8, with announcers Van Patrick and Charles King, together with many other sports commentators, providing round-by-round summaries live as they came out over the UPI and AP wire services.

-The referee for the fight was Arthur Mercante, Sr., who spent the night breaking up Ali's clinching and holding Frazier behind the head.
-After the fight, Mercante, a veteran referee of hundreds of fights, said: "They both threw some of the best punches I've ever seen."
+The referee for the fight was Arthur Mercante Sr. After the fight, Mercante, a veteran referee of hundreds of fights, said: "They both threw some of the best punches I've ever seen."

 The fight itself exceeded many fans’ expectations and went the full 15-round championship distance.
 Ali dominated the first five rounds, peppering the shorter Frazier with rapier-like jabs that raised welts on the champion's face.